LLNL/GOTCHA/docs/index.rst

 About
 =====

-Gotcha is an API that provides function wrapping, interposing a wrapper between a function and its callsites.
-Many tools rely function wrapping as a fundamental building block.
+Gotcha is an API that provides function wrapping, interposing a wrapper function between a function and its callsites.
+Many tools rely on function wrapping as a fundamental building block.
 For example, a performance analysis tool which wants to measure time an application spends in IO might put wrappers around "read()" and "write()" which trigger stopwatches.